 COPUS - Classroom Observation Protocol for Undergraduate STEM: a CETL staff member will follow the observation protocol to observe and record specific teaching practices and student interactions.
 This method yields both quantitative and qualitative data used toward characterizing instructional practices and how students are spending their time in class.
 For more information about this process, please visit www.copusprofiles.org.

 After the observation, the CETL observer will meet with the faculty member to debrief.
 During the debrief, the observer will discuss elements that are working well and provide some recommendations for improvement.
 After the debrief, the CETL observer will send a written report to the faculty member detailing what was discussed.

 Observations and recommendations are confidential and will not be shared with outside entities (e.g., Department Heads, Tenure and Promotion Committees).
 However, the individual faculty member is free to share the written report of the results.

-Schedule a teaching observation.
+Schedule a teaching observation via our online form.

 Training for Peer Review of Teaching